Choy Jin-ho: Education

 Choy received his B.S.
 (1971) and M.S. degrees (1973) in chemical engineering from Yonsei University in Seoul.
-Afterwards he received a diploma in 1975 from the UNESCO Post-Graduate Course in Chemistry and Chemical Engineering, Research Laboratory of Engineering Materials, Tokyo Institute of Technology, Japan.
+Afterwards he received a diploma in 1975 from the UNESCO postgraduate course in chemistry and chemical engineering, research laboratory of engineering materials, Tokyo Institute of Technology, Japan.
 He then moved to Germany, where he earned his PhD (1979) in inorganic chemistry at the Ludwig Maximilian University of Munich.

 Work

-Choy was a professor in the department of chemistry at Seoul National University (1981-2004).
+Choy was a professor in the department of chemistry at Seoul National University (1981–2004).
 He is currently a distinguished professor and director of the Center for Intelligent Nano-Bio Materials (CINBM) at Ewha Womans University.
 He held multiple visiting professorships: